DecisionsDev/odm-docker-kubernetes/platform/ecs/README.md

    * Install python3.6+ and later version.
    * Ensure you have an [AWS Account](https://aws.amazon.com/getting-started/).
    * Install [ECS Compose-x](https://github.com/compose-x/ecs_composex?tab=readme-ov-file#installation), preferably in a virtual environment.
-   * Ensure that you have an existing internet-facing Application Elastic Load balancer and a VPC with public subnets [setup](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-manage-subnets.html) on Amazon Web Services(AWS).
+   * Ensure that you have an existing internet-facing Application Elastic Load balancer based on a VPC with public subnets [setup](https://docs.aws.amazon.com/elasticloadbalancing/latest/classic/elb-manage-subnets.html) on Amazon Web Services(AWS).
    * If you want to run ODM Decision services in HTTPS mode, you need to have an [ACM public certificate](https://console.aws.amazon.com/acm/home).

 *Note*: The commands and tools have been tested on macOS.